 Muslim Journeys Discussions

 The Pickford Community Library hosts a five-part reading and discussion series aimed toward understanding and examining Islamic culture through memories and fictional works.
-The Muslim Journeys discussions will be held at the library on March 11 and 18, and April 1, 8 and 15.
+The Muslim Journeys discussions will be held at the library on April 1, 8 and 15.
 The library will host additional movie nights, and all events will begin at 6:30 p.m.
-If you are interested in participation, contact Library Manager Ann Marie Smith at 906.647.1288 or email@example.com
+If you are interested in participation, contact Library Manager Ann Marie Smith at 906.647.1288 or firstname.lastname@example.org

 Ma Bell Exhibit